skipperoo/mandelbrot-explorer/docs/report.typ

 ```
 ]

-I already had an idea on how I wanted to implement this project, here's a summary of the technical requirements that I imposed to the LLMs:
+I already had an idea on how I wanted to implement this project, so here's a summary of the technical requirements that I imposed to the LLMs:

 *Requirement \#1*
 #pad(left: 1em)[
   The first requirement is *not to use third party libraries*.
-One of the benefits of using AI to speedup development is that, for simple and non critical use casesit is almost free to reinvent the wheel#footnote[Of course core and critical libraries such as OpenSSL, complex protocol libraries or DB connectors are excluded from this argument.] and avoid the dependency hell that plagues modern software development#footnote[https://en.wikipedia.org/wiki/Dependency_hell.].
+One of the benefits of using AI to speedup development is that, for simple and non critical use cases it is almost free to reinvent the wheel#footnote[Of course core and critical libraries such as OpenSSL, complex protocol libraries or DB connectors are excluded from this argument.] and avoid the dependency hell that plagues modern software development#footnote[https://en.wikipedia.org/wiki/Dependency_hell.].
 ]

 *Requirement \#2*
 #pad(left: 1em)[
   Implement the project using a client-server architecture to decouple the frontend and the backend.
+The other option was to implement a GUI application to manage both the computation and the visualization of the Mandelbrot, but the project would have become way more complex:
+  - Using a native UI framework would have required different codebases to target different OSes.
+  - Using a multi-platform framework (like Flutter or solutions like Tauri) could have been a valid solution, but, in my experience, the performance do not match a native solution.
 ]

+#pagebreak()

 *Requirement \#3*
 #pad(left: 1em)[
   For the frontend I decided to implement a minimal web app so that with one codebase I could target any device with a modern browser.
-To limit the boilerplate at the minimum I opted for plain HTML + JS + CSS instead of framework like React, which is suitable for more complex application with a complex state management.
+To limit the boilerplate at the minimum I opted for plain HTML + JS + CSS instead of framework like React, which is suitable for more complex application with a complex state management, but in our case the application consists in a simple `<canvas>` element and a sidebar with a bunch of buttons.
 ]

-#pagebreak()

 *Requirement \#4*
 #pad(left: 1em)[
-  For the backend I wanted to be able to easily use SIMD instructions to speedup the rendering and to implement GPU rendering, so the candidates were C, C++, Rust and Zig.
+  For the backend I wanted to be able to easily use SIMD instructions to speedup the rendering and to be able to implement GPU rendering, so the candidates were C, C++, Rust and Zig.
 In Table 1 I reported what I have considered when choosing the language.
 Ultimately, I opted for C because I worked with it professionally and because I prefer it for simple projects that require high performance and low level programming.
 ]

 #figure(